How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 Okay, so you’ve stolen a journal.
 Now what?
 This is where things get interesting from a quest design perspective.

-Immediate Use: The “Stalking an Associate of Angry Ascendance” Side Quest
+Immediate Use: The “Stalking an Associate of Angry Ascendance” Task

-When you finally sit down to talk with Savannah (after pickpocketing her, ironically), the journal becomes a conversation tool.
-Here’s how:
+When you sit down to talk with Savannah (after pickpocketing her), the journal unlocks an additional dialogue option during the conversation.
+Specifically:

 This is classic Outer Worlds 2 design—multiple paths to the same information.
 If you’re not playing a tech-focused character who can hack terminals, the journal becomes your backup plan.